pageboard/pagecut/README.md

   parse a dom node as if it was pasted into selection, useful for components, and called by `insert`.

+`selection` parameter is a prosemirror's Selection instance.

 Properties
 ----------

 coed instance conveniently exposes underlying prosemirror editor modules:
-Menu, Commands, State, Model, Pos (from dompos).
+Menu, Commands, State, Model, Pos (from dompos), keymap.

 Options